to-mi/smallx/README.md

  * More examples.
 Plot results and compute some predictions.
  * Allow setting initial points for inference.
  * Add tests.
 Currently `pytest` just checks black formatting and mypy types.
+ * Consider allowing log prob functions to take a batch of parameter candidates and accumulate the corresponding log probabilities to a vector.
+This would allow computing the log probs for SVGD without looping over the particles and running multiple MCMC chains "in parallel".
+The user would have the responsibility to write the log prob function appropriately.
+The `model_block` decorator could take a parameter which would indicate whether the block handles batched parameters or not (and automatic looping over the batch would be done in the latter case).
+ * Interface to [LittleMCMC](https://github.com/eigenfoo/littlemcmc) for NUTS/HMC sampling?

 ## Contact